Pterostylis longipetala

-Pterostylis longipetala, commonly known as the curved greenhood, is a species of orchid endemic to eastern Australia.
+Pterostylis longipetala, commonly known as curved greenhood, is a species of orchid endemic to eastern Australia.
 As with similar greenhoods, the flowering plants differ from those which are not flowering.
 The non-flowering plants have a rosette of leaves flat on the ground but the flowering plants have a single flower with leaves on the flowering spike.
 This greenhood has dark green, brown and white flowers which lean slightly forwards and have sharply-pointed petals and a long, curved labellum.

 Description

 Pterostylis longipetala is a terrestrial, perennial, deciduous, herb with an underground tuber and when not flowering, a rosette of between three and six egg-shaped, dark green leaves lying flat on the ground.
 Each leaf is 8-15 mm long and 4-10 mm wide.
 Flowering plants have a single flower 14-17 mm long and 4-8 mm wide which leans slightly forwards, on a flowering stem 100-160 mm high with between three and five stem leaves.
 The flowers are dark green, brown and white.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column.
 The dorsal sepal has a thread-like tip 6-12 mm long and the petals have pointed tips.
 The lateral sepals are erect, held closely against the galea, have thread-like tips 20-25 mm long and a V-shaped sinus between their bases.
 The labellum is 12-15 mm long, about 3 mm wide, dark reddish-brown and curved, and protrudes above the sinus.
 Flowering occurs from April to June.